kasohn/hiHMM/README.md

 ### Results

-The following image shows a screenshot of the IGV Genome Browser for fly showing the different types of `.bed` files that are produced from Steps 3, 5 and 6 respectively.
+The following image shows a screenshot of the IGV Genome Browser for fly showing the different types of .bed files that are produced from Steps 3, 5 and 6 respectively.
+Note that the colours for each state in the recoloured and remapped bed files correspond to those in the emission matrix, with the unmappable state 0 coloured as black.

 ![](https://dl.dropboxusercontent.com/u/5327300/hihmm/instruction/fig8.png)